 This playground is top of our list.
 The location is wonderful: perched just above the Plan d’Eau Biotope, there is a commanding view of Mont Blanc from here.
 The playground is aimed at the 3+ age group and is largely made out of wood and rope.
 It comprises: a spider-web climbing frame and netted swing, balancing beams, leap-frog toadstalls, a tyrolienne . . .
 Much of this is under a huge canopy of shade, which makes it an ideal spot to head on a hot summer’s day!
 A bit further up the hill are some netted tunnels to crawl through and some climbing for older children.
 Do be warned that there is not much in this adventure playground for tiny tots, apart from the netted swing . . . perfect if you have a sleeping baby in a buggy and older children to entertain!
 But if you have a very active toddler who wants to do just like his “big brother” or “big sister”, you will spend your whole time running (so take an extra pair of helping hands if possible!).
 There are also a couple of picnic tables, so you can make a picnic lunch/snack.
 Down the hill, just next to the Plan d’Eau Biotope, is a lovely green space for running with some boulders to hop over.
 There is also a volleyball court with sand.
 We love to bring visitors here – there is something for everyone!

-Address: Chemin du Perret, 74920, Combloux;
+address: Chemin du Perret, 74920, Combloux;

-Parking: there is free parking just above this playground;
+parking: there is free parking just above this playground;

 All of the playgrounds in Sallanches are well-equipped and good for all age-groups.
-St Martin playground stands out because of its excellent location right by the Arve river, and next to the historic Pont St Martin.
+Saint-Martin playground stands out because of its excellent location right by the Arve river, and next to the historic Pont St Martin.
 Its main attraction is the tall climbing frame with the “tunnel slide”, and there are also swings and other climbing options for older children and a train for little ones.
-An added bonus is the plentiful free parking on site!
-(We did have to avoid this playground for a while when little brother was very small, as he kept trying to follow big brother to the top of the tunnel climbing frame, and Mummy kept having to go to the rescue!
+An added bonus is the plentiful free parking on site! (we did have to avoid this playground for a while when little brother was very small, as he kept trying to follow big brother to the top of the tunnel climbing frame, and Mummy kept having to go to the rescue!
 We are now back on track!).

-Address: Esplanade de St Martin (St Martin) and Place du Commissaire Chesney (Aire de Jeux de l’Eglise), 74700, Sallanches
+address: esplanade de St Martin (St Martin) and place du Commissaire Chesney (Aire de Jeux de l’Eglise), 74700, Sallanches;

-Parking: free, right next to playgrounds;
+parking: free, right next to playgrounds;

 Le Parc Thermal in Le Fayet